bendemboski/frisky-girl-farm-api/README.md

 API server for Frisky Girl Farm CSA website

+## Overview

+This project implements the API server, which is an Express app that uses a Google Sheets spreadsheet as its backend storage.
+It's set up to run in AWS Lambda and to deploy via Serverless, but should be runnable in any deplyment environment that supports Node.js.

 ## Deployment Setup

 To set this up to deploy and run, perform the following steps: